PeptideFox

 Can I combine GHK-Cu with microneedling?

 Yes, but sequencing matters.
-Many protocols apply GHK-Cu after microneedling to support recovery, then maintain with ongoing topical use.
-Let basic healing start before layering actives.
+Many protocols apply GHK-Cu after microneedling to support recovery, then maintain with ongoing topical use, with basic healing underway before other actives are layered in.

 What concentration of GHK-Cu should I use?

-For general facial use (texture, fine lines), 0.1–0.3% is typical and well-tolerated.
+For general facial use (texture, fine lines), 0.1–0.3% is the typical range, where irritation is uncommon.
 For scar work or more intensive applications, 0.5–2% concentrations are used.
-Higher isn't always better—GHK-Cu works in a narrow signaling window.
-Starting lower and assessing tolerance prevents unnecessary irritation while still delivering benefits.
+Higher isn't always better—GHK-Cu works in a narrow signaling window, and the irritation that does appear concentrates at the higher end.
+A lower entry concentration is where tolerance reads cleanly before any step up.

 Is injectable GHK-Cu better than topical?

 Injectable GHK-Cu reaches the deeper dermis and soft tissue where structural remodeling happens.
 Topical is an alternative for surface-level cosmetic goals (fine lines, texture).
-Both routes are effective — injectable for structural repair and comprehensive remodeling, topical for maintenance and lighter applications.
+The two routes target different depths — injectable for structural repair and comprehensive remodeling, topical for maintenance and lighter applications.

 Can I use GHK-Cu on my face?

 Yes—the face is the most common application area.
-Apply nightly after hydrating steps and before occlusive moisturizers.
-Separate from strong acids (glycolic, salicylic) or high-strength retinoids to avoid overloading the skin.
-GHK-Cu is generally well-tolerated on facial skin at appropriate concentrations.
+The usual placement is nightly, after hydrating steps and before occlusive moisturizers, separated from strong acids (glycolic, salicylic) or high-strength retinoids to avoid overloading the skin.
+On facial skin at appropriate concentrations, reported irritation is minimal.

 What are the side effects of GHK-Cu?

-At appropriate concentrations, side effects are minimal.
+At appropriate concentrations, reported side effects are minimal.
 Some people experience mild irritation or warmth initially.
-Exceeding recommended concentrations increases irritation risk without proportional benefit.
-People with Wilson's disease or copper-handling disorders should avoid it entirely.
-Pregnant or breastfeeding women should consult a provider before use.
+Exceeding studied concentrations increases irritation risk without proportional benefit.
+Wilson's disease and other copper-handling disorders are contraindications, as is pregnancy or breastfeeding.

 How do I store GHK-Cu serum?